flaviagiammarino/machine-learning-blog/chronos_bedrock/readme.md

 docker push $aws_account_id.dkr.ecr.$region.amazonaws.com/$algorithm_name:latest
 ```
-Next, we can create the Lambda function using Boto3, the AWS-CLI or directly from the Lambda console.
+After the Docker image has been pushed to ECR, we can create the Lambda function using Boto3, the AWS-CLI or directly from the Lambda console.

 ### 3. Invoke the Lambda function and generate the forecasts

 After the Lambda function has been created, we can invoke it to generate the forecasts.

-The code below defines the `invoke_lambda_function` Python function which calls
+The code below defines a Python function which invokes the Lambda function with the
-the Lambda function with the inputs discussed in Section 2 and casts the Lambda
-function's JSON output to Pandas Dataframe.
+inputs discussed in Section 2 and casts the Lambda function's JSON output to Pandas Dataframe.
 After that, the code makes two invocations: the first time it requests the forecasts over a
 past time window for which historical data is already available, which allows us to assess how close the forecasts are
 to the actual data, while the second time it requests the forecasts over a future time window for which